migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### TxSubmission2.NodeToNode.Recieve.ReplyTxs

 > Reply with the requested transactions, or implicitly discard.
-> Transactions can become invalid between the time the transactionidentifier was sent and the transaction being requested.
-Invalid(including committed) transactions do not need to be sent.
+>  Transactions can become invalid between the time the transaction identifier was sent and the transaction being requested.
+Invalid (including committed) transactions do not need to be sent.
-> Any transaction identifiers requested but not provided in this replyshould be considered as if this peer had never announced them.
-(Notethat this is no guarantee that the transaction is invalid, it may stillbe valid and available from another peer).
+>  Any transaction identifiers requested but not provided in this reply should be considered as if this peer had never announced them.
+(Note that this is no guarantee that the transaction is invalid, it may still be valid and available from another peer).

 From current configuration: